Saving MONEY on the operation of your pool

 - surface debris is skimmed rather than sinking to the bottom making skimmers more effective

-- pump baskets could receive less debris, reducing priming or low psi operation
+- pump baskets could receive fewer debris, reducing priming or low psi operation

 - water is more evenly treated reducing algae bloom potential and better pH control